 According to Yuchai's Articles of Association, the Board of Directors of Yuchai shall consist of 13 members.
 Currently, there are 12 members elected to and serving on Yuchai's Board of Directors.
 Yuchai's Articles of Association entitle us (as the indirect holder of the Foreign Shares), through our six wholly-owned subsidiaries, to designate nine Directors and entitle the Chinese shareholders to designate four Directors.
 These nomination rights were acknowledged and confirmed by Yuchai as part of the terms of the Reorganization Agreement.
 Pursuant to the terms of the Reorganization Agreement, Yuchai's Board of Directors has been reconstituted with the Company entitled to elect nine of Yuchai's 13 directors, again reaffirming the Company's right to effect all major decisions relating to Yuchai.
 Pursuant to and subject to the conditions in the Shareholders Agreement described under "Item 7.
 Major Shareholders and Related Party Transactions - Related Party Transactions," and by virtue of the special share, Hong Leong Asia is entitled to designate five of the nine Yuchai Directors designated by us.
 Pursuant to the Shareholders Agreement and our Bye-Laws, the Yuchai Directors designated by us will vote as a block in accordance with the vote of the majority of such Directors.
 As part of the terms of the Reorganization Agreement, Yuchai affirmed our continued rights, as Yuchai's majority shareholder, to direct the management and policies of Yuchai through Yuchai's Board of Directors.
-The directors and executive officers of Yuchai as of March 12, 2021 are identified below.
+The directors and executive officers of Yuchai as of February 28, 2022 are identified below.

-Name Position Year First Elected or Appointed Director or Officer
+Name Position in Yuchai Year First Elected or Appointed Director or Officer

-LI Hanyang Chairman of the Board of Directors 2021
+LI Hanyang (1) Chairman of the Board of Directors 2021

 HOH Weng Ming (1) Deputy Chairman of the Board of Directors 2008

-WU Qiwei (2) Director and President 2011
+WU Qiwei (1) Director and President 2011

 GAN Khai Choon (1) Director 2007

 KWEK Leng Peck (1) Director 2005

 NEO Poh Kiat (1) Independent Director 2008

 XIE Tao (1) Independent Director 2019

-LU Yuming Director and Chief Accountant 2014
+LU Yuming Director 2014

-PHUNG Khong Fock Thomas Director 2017

-HAN Yiyong (1) Director and Company Secretary 2010
+LOO Choon Sen Director 2021

+YAO Huaxiong Director and Vice President 2021/2018

 GU Tangsheng Director 2005

-LAI Tak Chuen Kelvin (3) Director and Chief Business Controller 2011
+LAI Tak Chuen Kelvin (2) Director and Chief Business Controller 2011

-TAY Hui Boon Kelly (3) Financial Controller seconded to Yuchai 2008
+TAY Hui Boon Kelly (2) Financial Controller seconded to Yuchai 2008

-QIN Xiaohong Vice President 2015
+QIN Xiaohong Vice President and Chief Accountant 2015/2022

 WANG Limin Vice President 2015

-TAN Guirong President of Off-road Engine Power 2021
+TAN Guirong Vice President 2015

-NING Xingyong President of Marine & Generation Engine Power 2021
+NING Xingyong Vice President 2015

-YAO Huaxiong Vice President 2018

 CHEN Hai Vice President 2021

+ZHONG Yuwei Vice President 2021

+LIANG Heping Vice President 2021

+CAI Xiaohong Vice President 2017

-Mr. Yan Ping retired as Chairman of Board of Directors of Yuchai on March 11, 2021.
-As proposed by Yuchai's shareholders, he was appointed as Senior Advisor to the Board of Yuchai for a three-year term from the date of cessation as Chairman.
+Mr. Yan Ping retired as Chairman of the Board of Directors of Yuchai on March 11, 2021.